-If you want to find out if your scheme is registered under the BCCM Act or what regulation module applies to your body corporate, you can get a copy of the community management statement from the Titles Registry.
+If you want to find out if your scheme is registered under the BCCM Act or what regulation module applies to your body corporate, you can get a copy of the community management statement from Titles Queensland.

 Schemes that do not have a community management statement registered do not fall under the BCCM Act or the regulations.

 Our web content aims to explain the main information from the legislation in plain English.